z4id/ToDoFehrist/README.md

 Want to contribute?
 Great!

-Fork Gihub repository and create a Pull Request.
+Fork Github repository and create a Pull Request.

 Run tests before submitting the request
 ```sh